German P.

 DB Netz AG

-• Team NeMo designs, builds, and manages the Netzmonitor data warehouse for Deutsche Bahn.
-This DWH stores rail network data for planning, usage, and monitoring.
+• Team NeMo designs, builds and manages the Netmonitor data warehouse for Deutsche Bahn.
+This DWH contains rail network data for planning, usage and monitoring.

-• The DWH has separate warehouses for staging, core, and marts by year and topic.
-The warehouses are optimized for big data and connected to about 30 source systems.
+• The DWH consists of separate data warehouses for staging, core and marts by year and topic.
+The DWHs are optimized for big data and are connected to about 30 source systems.

-• For the new "Capacity Management" program, the team was reorganized, and extra hands were needed to reach its goals, so German joined.
+• For the new "Capacity Management" program, the team was merged into a new organization.
+Since extra staff was needed to reach its goal, German joined the project.

-• He implemented several agile stories, such as adding geographic imagery to rail objects (networks, divisions, regions, track sections, operation points) and building a data mart with many new source system interfaces.
-Most recently, he refactored and optimized the GDF-Z interface in pair programming.
+• He has now implemented several agile stories, for example to enrich rail network objects (networks, districts, regions, line sections, operating points) with geographic image data and to build a data mart with many additional interfaces to source systems.
+Most recently, he refactored and optimized the already started interface to GDF-Z in pair programming.

 • Department: Capacity Management Program / NeMo Team, Developer.